World Cup 2018 Betting: A Guide for Canadian Soccer Fans

 In the build-up to next summer’s tournament, almost every bookmakers will have various betting options, promotions and offers for punters.
 However, the outright market is by far the most popular and this is widely available with most online betting sportsbooks.
 The likes of bet365, 888Sport and Crown Bet have already priced up online betting markets ahead of the biggest sport in soccer.

 Most of the time, these are found under the football or soccer subheadings and they should be fairly easy to find after clicking ‘International’ on the respective websites.
 In terms of a specific time to place your bet, there is no real guide or strategy – but if you feel that one nation is overpriced it might be wise to place a wager early.
-After all, World Cup 2018 odds will almost certainly shorten as the competition draws closer.
+After all, the World Cup 2018 odds will almost certainly shorten as the competition draws closer and heats up.

 As previously mentioned, most bookmakers will do their utmost to encourage new custom and they tend to offer enticing promotions ahead of major events – such as the World Cup 2018.
 Keep an eye out for special sign up offers in advance to give yourself the best insight on when to bet on the competition and various bookmakers reviews can help to narrow down the field.
 With so many operators around, we can try and help you to figure out where to bet in the build up to next summer.